microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 > ### [This lesson is available in R!](./solution/R/lesson_3-R.ipynb)
 ### Introduction

 So far you have explored what regression is with sample data gathered from the pumpkin pricing dataset that we will use throughout this lesson.
 You have also visualized it using Matplotlib.

 Now you are ready to dive deeper into regression for ML.
+While visualization allows you to make sense of data, the real power of Machine Learning comes from _training models_.
+Models are trained on historic data to automatically capture data dependencies, and they allow you to predict outcomes for new data, which the model has not seem before.

 In this lesson, you will learn more about two types of regression: _basic linear regression_ and _polynomial regression_, along with some of the math underlying these techniques.
+Those models will allow us to predict pumpkin prices depending on different input data.

 > Throughout this curriculum, we assume minimal knowledge of math, and seek to make it accessible for students coming from other fields, so watch for notes, 🧮 callouts, diagrams, and other learning tools to aid in comprehension.